ChainSafe/blst-ts/doc/values.md

 ## How to Use the Data Backing Values

-There are a few ways to do this with the simplest being copy it.
+There are a few ways to do this with the simplest being to copy it.
 A quick `memcpy` or assignment to another variable, while on the thread, will allow that data to be used after leaving the JS context.
 One simply asks `v8` for the value, saves it to a class member somewhere and off we go.
 That is totally valid for some cases, but in others it's SLOW...

 The two ends of the spectrum of copy vs. point are primitives and buffers.
 They are the simplest to work with.
 For primitive values, pointing to the data is a bad idea, because it moves, so copying is the correct approach.
 With buffers, the `BackingStore` is [allocated](https://github.com/nodejs/node/blob/4166d40d0873b6d8a0c7291872c8d20dc680b1d7/deps/v8/src/objects/backing-store.cc#L240) using a normal [malloc/calloc](https://github.com/nodejs/node/blob/4166d40d0873b6d8a0c7291872c8d20dc680b1d7/deps/v8/src/api/api.cc#L393).
 This means that it will not move as long as it is not [resized](https://github.com/nodejs/node/blob/4166d40d0873b6d8a0c7291872c8d20dc680b1d7/deps/v8/src/api/api.cc#L401).